Rviewer-Challenges/JbRT05z8iLBNDus9Lk8p/memory-game-app/Comments.md

 # Memory Game - Game of Thrones

 ## Overview
-In this dev challenge, I was tasked with creating a memory game using JavaScript and React, specifically focused on the Game of Thrones theme.
+In this dev challenge, I was tasked with creating a memory game.
+Game is focused on the Game of Thrones theme.
 The game requires players to match pairs of cards by revealing them in pairs.
 This COMMENTS.md file will provide insights into my thought process, implementation path, and some considerations for further improvements.

+## Stack used
+I was using HTML, CSS, JavaScript, and React to implement that game.
+Tests added with Jest and React Testing Library.

 ## Components